arfuentes/ArrayAutoMerge/README.md

 __ArrayAutoMerge__ is a small class that solves this problem.
 Its instantiation requires to define the name of the primary key to be used in every section that will be transformed in a nested array (usually `id` or `Id`), and the delimiter character that defines the sections (usually underscore `_`).
 It has only one public method `auto_merge`, where the input is the array you want to transform, and the output is the transformed array.

 ## Usage
-In my particular case I used this class in a _codeigniter_ project, calling `auto_merge` passing the output of the method `result_array()`, which returns the query result as a pure array; but it’s quite normal in PHP to execute queries against a database and return the dataset as an array of records, where every record is an array with the field names as the keys.
+In my particular case I used this class in a _codeigniter_ project, passing to the method `auto_merge`, the output of the method `result_array()`, which returns the query result as a pure array; but it’s quite normal in PHP to execute queries against a database and return the dataset as an array of records, where every record is an array with the field names as the keys.

 Let’s consider the following PostgreSQL query based on the [chinook database](https://github.com/lerocha/chinook-database), which takes all the customers, invoices and invoice lines for all the invoices created in 2013 with billing country equal to United Kingdom:
 ```sql